 The number of women-owned businesses is skyrocketing, and that number is expected to continue to grow.
-According to Entrepreneur, in the period from 1997 to 2014, the number of women-owned businesses has increased by an astounding 68%.
-Perhaps even more significantly, that same source found that this increase eclipsed the national average of small business growth by 1.5 times!
+According to the 2019 State of Women-Owned Businesses Report, in the period from 2014 to 2019, the number of women-owned businesses increased by 21% for a grand total of nearly 13 million women-owned businesses, with revenue also rising 21% and totaling $1.9 trillion.
+Perhaps even more significantly, that same source found that the annual growth rate in the number of women-owned firms was double that of all other businesses.

 Like any startup, women-owned businesses need capital.
 You can go through traditional bank loans or other types of lending, but you also have another option: grants.

 The reality is that even the most innovative and well-thought-out business ideas won’t come to fruition without adequate financial backing.
 Lack of capital can tank a start-up or prevent a sophomore business from taking off and expanding.
 Unfortunately, data indicates that women entrepreneurs may have difficulty qualifying for traditional small business loans, and when they do, the funding may be less generous than that received by others: according to Biz2Credit’s 2019 Women-Owned Business Study, the average amount of funding provided to women entrepreneurs is 31% less than what their non-women-owned business counterparts receive.

 This is where grants come in.
 Instead of a traditional loan, which you have to pay back with interest, grants are more like gifts.
 If you qualify, you get the money and you don’t have to pay it back.
 Grant funding can be a great opportunity for women who have challenges qualifying for traditional funding and equal opportunities to compete in the entrepreneurial playing field.

 How Grants Work